aittiphon123/lineage2/README.md

 We welcome contributions from the community!

 **Our Development Model:**
-- **Public releases** - Code made publicly available three times per year
+- **Public releases** - Code made publicly available three times per year.
-- **Active development** - Ongoing work accessible to contributors and supporters
+- **Active development** - Ongoing work accessible to contributors and supporters.
-- **Contributor access** - Those who share code improvements get early access to development
+- **Contributor access** - Those who share code improvements get early access to development.
-- **Supporter access** - Voluntary donations support infrastructure; donors receive temporary early access as appreciation
+- **Supporter access** - Voluntary donations support infrastructure; donors receive temporary early access as appreciation.
-- **Always eventually free** - All code becomes publicly available
+- **Always eventually free** - All code becomes publicly available.

 This model is common in open-source projects (WordPress plugins, Blender add-ons, etc.) and helps sustain development while keeping the project open.

 **How to contribute:**
-- Report bugs and issues on our forum
+- Report bugs and issues on our forum.
-- Submit code improvements and bug fixes
+- Submit code improvements and bug fixes.
-- Help with documentation and testing
+- Help with documentation and testing.
-- Share your knowledge with other developers
+- Share your knowledge with other developers.

 **Remember - All contributions must be original code.
 Never submit:**
-- Decompiled or reverse-engineered proprietary code
+- Decompiled or reverse-engineered proprietary code.
-- Leaked server files
+- Leaked server files.
-- Copyrighted game assets
+- Copyrighted game assets.

 **For server operators:**
-- Understand that operating public servers may violate game Terms of Service
+- Understand that operating public servers may violate game Terms of Service.
-- This is a separate issue from the legality of the emulator code itself
+- This is a separate issue from the legality of the emulator code itself.
-- Commercial server operation carries additional legal considerations
+- Commercial server operation carries additional legal considerations.
-- You are responsible for your own compliance with local laws
+- You are responsible for your own compliance with local laws.
-- L2jMobius developers are not responsible for how users deploy the software
+- L2jMobius developers are not responsible for how users deploy the software.

 **Project policy:** We do not encourage or support commercial server operation.
 Our project exists for education, research, preservation and collaborative development.

 ## Support & Community

-- **Forum:** Get help, share ideas and discuss development
+- **Forum:** Get help, share ideas and discuss development.
-- **Discord:** Real-time chat with developers and users
+- **Discord:** Real-time chat with developers and users.

 ---